fjvallarino/monomer/tasks.md

   - Add new request types (drag started, drag stopped, drag cancelled)
   - Add new events (drag hover)
   - SDL supports Drag and Drop integration with OS
-  - Image
-    - Can performance be improved?
-Use sbt functions?
-    - When adding image, on failure remove the least used image and retry
   - Use weight to control allocations (check if applicable)
   - Create self rendered version of dropdown and list
   - Does it make sense to handle offset